Leaders in Action Pathway

 Why do we need the Leaders in Action Pathway?

-The Public Service Commission (PSC) wants to continue to build capacity and develop strong leadership within the public service to support government’s strategic directions.
-As we move into the post-pandemic world, it is evident that these major shifts are immediate:
+The Public Service Commission (PSC) wants to continue to build capacity and develop strong leadership within the public service to support government’s strategic directions:

 The future of work is changing.
-There are shortages in labour markets; career paths increasingly change; there is a need for upskilling & re-skilling; and there is increased demand for flexibility and remote work options for employees.
+There are shortages in labour markets; career paths increasingly change; there is a need for upskilling & re-skilling; and remote work options for employees are here to stay.

-Demographic and diversity shifts: Public service demographics indicate that there is an increased percentage of employees who will be eligible to retire soon.
-In addition, there is an increasingly diverse population in PEI, and a renewed focus on diversity and inclusion within the public service.
+Demographic and diversity shifts: Public service demographics indicate an increased percentage of employees who will be eligible to retire over the next five years.
+In addition, there is continued focus on equity, diversity and inclusion within the public service.

 Succession management: Employee Engagement Survey results consistently demonstrate that employees want ongoing development and career growth opportunities within the public service.
 It is also crucial to develop, manage, and retain the high-quality talent that we have within the public service.